Skip to main content

 Conclusion

-D tooling is the LARGEST standard (38.10mm die OD) and the right choice for most tablet manufacturing.
-It can handle tablets from 3mm up to 25mm diameter.
-B tooling is MEDIUM-sized (30.16mm die OD) and handles tablets up to 18.5mm.
-BB tooling is the SMALLEST standard (24mm die OD) for compact presses, also handling tablets up to 18.5mm.
-DB tooling provides flexibility on B tooling presses when you need to produce tablets larger than 18.5mm (up to 25mm).
+D tooling is the LARGEST standard (38.10mm die OD) and the right choice for most tablet manufacturing — it handles tablets from 3mm up to 25mm.
+B tooling is MEDIUM-sized (30.16mm die OD) for tablets up to 18.5mm.
+BB tooling is the SMALLEST standard (24mm die OD) for compact presses.
+DB tooling provides flexibility on B tooling presses when you need tablets up to 25mm.

 Remember: Only D tooling can produce tablets from 18.5mm to 25mm diameter.
-The tooling standard is determined by your press and your tablet size — not by preference.
 If you are unsure which standard your press uses, contact EMMKAY INDUSTRIES with your press brand and model number.
-We will confirm the correct tooling standard and provide a quote.